Joe Biden: 2008 campaign

-Biden campaigns at a house party in Creston, Iowa, July 2007.

 After exploring running in several previous cycles, in January 2007, Biden declared his candidacy in the 2008 elections.
 Biden focused on the Iraq War, his record as chairman of major Senate committees, and his foreign-policy experience.
 Biden was noted for his one-liners during the campaign; in one debate he said of Republican candidate Rudy Giuliani, "There's only three things he mentions in a sentence: a noun, and a verb and 9/11."

 Biden had difficulty raising funds, struggled to draw people to his rallies, and failed to gain traction against the high-profile candidacies of Barack Obama and Hillary Clinton.
 He never rose above single digits in national polls of the Democratic candidates.
 In the first contest on January 3, 2008, Biden placed fifth in the Iowa caucuses, garnering slightly less than one percent of the state delegates.
 He withdrew from the race that evening.

 Despite its lack of success, Biden's 2008 campaign raised his stature in the political world.
 In particular, it changed the relationship between Biden and Obama.
 Although they had served together on the Senate Foreign Relations Committee, they had not been close: Biden resented Obama's quick rise to political stardom, while Obama viewed Biden as garrulous and patronizing.
 Having gotten to know each other during 2007, Obama appreciated Biden's campaign style and appeal to working-class voters, and Biden said he became convinced Obama was "the real deal".